gleachkr/razzle.nvim/doc/razzle.md

 slide remains editable; clicking the backdrop does nothing and focus stays in the slide window.
 Responds to VimResized and ColorScheme changes.

+If the current slide marker has a `split=FRAG` parameter, zen-mode will draw a second, non-focusable floating window to the right that shows the slide with fragment id `FRAG`.
+The total minimum width defaults to 80 columns.
+Each split pane has a minimum of half that.
+If a slide's longest interior line is wider than its minimum, that pane expands to fit its content.
+The padding frame expands to encompass both windows.
+Each pane uses the intrinsic height of its content; the overall layout height is the max of the two.

 Note: zen-mode focuses on layout.
 It does not toggle typical UI options like `number`, `relativenumber`, `signcolumn`, or `scrolloff`.
 Use
 |razzle.options| to set presentation defaults and per-slide overrides for
 those.

 #### Setup {#razzle.zen-mode.setup}

 ```lua